dfgordon/tree-sitter-applesoft/README.md

 const tree = parser.parse(basicCode);
 console.log(tree.rootNode.toString());
 ```
-This should print the syntax tree
+Save this as `test.js`, then type `node test.js`.
+This should output the syntax tree
 ```
 (source_file (ERROR (linenum) (prn_tok) (ERROR (int_tok)) (string)))
 ```
-Here, the parser tries to interpret the line of code as starting with the `PR#` token, which in turn leads to the `INT` token.
+Here, the parser must interpret the erroneous line of code as starting with the `PR#` token, which in turn leads to the `INT` token.

 For more on parsing with node, see the general guidance on [node-tree-sitter](https://github.com/tree-sitter/node-tree-sitter).